bitcoinlayers/bitcoinlayers/researchers/token-analyzer/README.md

 TOKEN_ADDRESS = "0xYOUR_TOKEN_CONTRACT_ADDRESS"
 ```

-**Note:** The API credentials are now securely stored in `.env.local` and automatically loaded by the script.
+**Note:** The API credentials are now securely stored in `.env` and automatically loaded by the script.
 This keeps sensitive information out of the codebase.

 ### 🔑 Getting API Keys